SimioLLC/.github/profile/README.md

 * [NotifyExternalStep](https://github.com/SimioLLC/NotifyExternalStep) - A Process Step to notify something external to Simio and optionally stop.
 Used when running Experiments headless.
 * [RunExecutableStep](https://github.com/SimioLLC/RunExecutableStep) - A Simio user-defined Step to run and executable with arguments
 * [WebAPISync](https://github.com/SimioLLC/WebAPISync) - Send/receive data via HTTP during a step.
 Starts a WebHost
+* [CallPython](https://github.com/SimioLLC/CallPython) - Simple step to demonstrate the ability to make a python call as a logic step
+* [TestStepAndElement](https://github.com/SimioLLC/TestStepAndElement) - Simple project use show the inteaction capabilities between steps and elements

 ---
 ## Third-Party Integrations